Birth Certificates (1867 - present)

 How to Obtain a Certified Birth Certificate

-Birth certificates can currently be requested by mail or drop box, by email, or fax.
+Birth certificates can currently be requested in person, by mail or drop box, online, or fax.
 The certified copy of a birth certificate will be mailed to you within 5 business days of the receipt of the request.